aksommerville/fullmoon4/README.md

 ### TODO: Not critical.

+- [ ] web incfg with hats: Coded but not tested.
+Validate on a Mac.
 - [ ] After a 45-minute session: bigpc_quit, clock stats: Final game time 1800 ms (1800 ms real time). overflow=0 underflow=0 fault=0 wrap=0 cpu=0.036068
 - [ ] web: Language selection, figure out how that works
 - [ ] Sound effect for coin toss